antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 Additionally, you must create proper client scopes and user roles to define which users have access to the read-only and read-write parts of the RDFM API.
 To create new scopes, navigate to the `Client scopes` tab and select `Create client scope`.
-Create four separate scopes with the names listed below.
+Create five separate scopes with the names listed below.
 The rest of the settings can be left as default (if required, you may also add a description to the scope):

 - `rdfm_admin_ro`
 - `rdfm_admin_rw`
 - `rdfm_upload_single_file`
 - `rdfm_upload_rootfs_image`
+- `rdfm_upload_nonstandard_artifact`

 To create new roles, navigate to the `Realm roles` tab and select `Create role`.
 Create separate roles with the same names.